-How to build a small bedroom closet for added storage.
+How to build a small bedroom closet where there wasn’t one for added storage and organization.

 I’m so excited!
-The brand new small bedroom closet has taken shape since we finished the bathroom vanity.
-We are slowly making progress so I wanted to share where we were and why the construction has stopped.
+We’ve just finished the DIY farmhouse bathroom vanity so it’s on to the brand new small bedroom closet.
+We are slowly making progress so I wanted to share where we are with the construction.

 Just a few short weeks ago, this is how the guest bedroom closet looked.
 It was just your standard closet with bifold doors.